Reindeer and snowman poop

 he left a special treat for you, a bit of bunny poop!"

 Not sure how much to charge?
-If the bags cost 2p each, and your
+Try adding up the cost of the bag

 Karen Bointon: A kind parent donated chocolate